corretto/amazon-corretto-crypto-provider/benchmarks/README.md

 ```

 * `-Pfips` flag can be used to use the FIPS artifacts for benchmarking.
-* `-PaccpVerion="ACCP_VERSION"` can be used to run benchmarks for a specific version of ACCP
+* `-PaccpVersion="ACCP_VERSION"` can be used to run benchmarks for a specific version of ACCP

 ### Benchmarking locally built ACCP